HL7/US-Core/input/pagecontent/general-guidance.md

 <div class="stu-note" markdown="1">

-Many servers are unable to accurately populate the `Meta.lastUpdated` element.
+Many Servers are unable to accurately populate the `Meta.lastUpdated` element.

 **Note to Clients:**
 - Updates to `Meta.lastUpdated` may not reflect a change in the resource and resource updates may not result in updates to `Meta.lastUpdated`.
-- `_lastUpdated` search results may not reflect changes clients can access and all updates to a resource may not be returned using the `_lastUpdated` search. (in other words, false negatives and false positives `_lastUpdated` search results are possible).
+- `_lastUpdated` search results may not reflect changes Clients can access and all updates to a resource may not be returned using the `_lastUpdated` search. (in other words, false negatives and false positives `_lastUpdated` search results are possible).
-- Updates to `Meta.lastUpdated` may reflect changes a client can not access. (for example, the client may not be authorized to see the changed data).
+- Updates to `Meta.lastUpdated` may reflect changes a Client can not access. (for example, the Client may not be authorized to see the changed data).
 - Supporting `Meta.lastUpdated` in a resource does not imply support for searches using the `_lastUpdated` search parameter.
-- Support for searches using the `_lastUpdated` search parameter does not require servers to support `Meta.lastUpdated`; servers can use an alternative method to track changes to an instance.
+- Support for searches using the `_lastUpdated` search parameter does not require Servers to support `Meta.lastUpdated`; Servers can use an alternative method to track changes to an instance.

 **Note to Servers:**
 - Updating the timestamp too frequently is better than missing updates.